 - As it is a fundamental science subject, you must provide exact answers in the exam hall.

 - Ample revision is required apart from practicing numerical problems.
-If you want to perform well, make practice and revision your friend.
+If you want to perform well, make it a habit to revise and practice as much as possible

 - The difficulty level of this subject is of graduation level.
 So if the candidate has not studied this subject in their graduation, then it will be difficult for them to cover for UPSC in a given time period.